vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 But had they evolved a calendar ?
 The presump tion is that they must have, but nothing has yet been discoverd amongst the artefacts left by these people so far recovered by the Archaeological Survey which tbrows light on the..calendar, or the system of time measurement they used

-It is held on quite sound grounds that the Harappa Mohenjodaro people were succeeded in the Punjab and in the valley of the now lost Sarasvatī river by the Aryan people who were either autochthonous or more probably came through Afghanistan in single or
+It is held on quite sound grounds that the Harappa Mohenjodaro people were succeeded in the Punjab and in the valley of the now lost Sarasvatī river by the Aryan people who were either autochthonous or more probably came through Afghanistan in single or successive streams between 2500 B.C. and 1500 B.C.
+Others would go further back in time-scale from certain astronomical evidences.

-: Few, almost none of the materi

-artefacts of the early Aryans except some potteries tentatively ascribed to them, have so far been discovered.
+Few, almost none of the material records or artefacts of the early Aryans except some potteries tentatively ascribed to them, have so far been discovered.
 Almost the whole of our knowledge about them are derived from the hymns of the Rg-Vedas which were composed by priestly families amongst them in an archaic form of Sanskrit (Vedic Sanskrit), in honour of the gods they worshipped ; in these hymns are found occasional references to the sun, the moon, certain stars, and to months and seasons.
 Some think that there are also references to planets, i.e., the Vedic Aryans could distinguish between fixed stars and planets, but this is doubtful.
 From certain references which we discuss in § 5.2, we may conclude that they used an empirical luni-solar calendar.
 Probably this was used till 1300 B.C.
 We do not come across sufficient material records until we come to the time of Asoka about 270 B.C.

 What was the calendar during the period 1330 B.C.-250 B.C.?
 The Yajur Veda, the Brāhmaṇas, the Upaniṣads and other post Rg-Vedic literature, and the early Buddhistic literature contain occasional astronomical references, from which the nature of the calender used for ceremonical and other purposes can be inferred.
 The interpretation of the texts is neither easy, nor unambiguous.
 The latter part of this period has been called by S. B. Dikṣit, our pioneer in calendar research, as the Vedānga Jyotiṣa period.
 This is discussed in § 5.4.

 The Vedanga Jyotiṣa calendar appears to have been almost completely free from foreign influence, though this point of view has been contested.
 The Persian conqueror Darius conquered Afghanistan, and Gandhar, about 518 B.C. ; this region appears to have continued under the Achemenids for nearly two centuries.
 The Achemenids used a solar calendar probably adopted from Egypt in contrast to the luni-solar calendar of India, but this does not appear to have disturbed the indigenous luni-solar calendarical system.

 The Vedanga Jyotiṣa period, which as we shall show, was continued by Indian dynasts up to the time of the Satavahanas (200.A.D.), was succeeded by the Siddhānta Jyotiṣa period, but the first record of this period is available only about 400 A.D.
-"The transi

-INDIAN CALENDAR

-213

-tional period from 100 A.D. to 400 A.D. is one of the . darkest periods in Indian chronology.
+"The transitional period from 100 A.D. to 400 A.D. is one of the . darkest periods in Indian chronology.
 Due to successive invasions by Macedonian and Bactrian Greeks ( Yavanas ), Parthians (Pallavas ), śaka's and Kuṣānas, the period from 300 B.C. to 200 A.D. is one of large foreign contacts which profoundly modified Indian life in arts, sciences, sculpture and state-craft.
 But the history of this period was entirely forgotten and is being recovered bit by bit from inscriptions, foreign references, and from artefacts recovered in excavations of the sites occupied by invaders of this period.
 Let us give a bird's eye view of the history of this period, imperfect as it is, so that the reader may follow without strain our account of the transition of the Vedanga Jyotiṣa calendar to Siddhāntic calendar.

 In 323 B.C., Alexander of Macedon raided the Punjab, but this incident by itself had no such profound influence on Indian life as is generally made out.
 Its influence was rather indirect.
 In India, it gave rise to a great national movement of unification under Candragupta and Canakya.
 In the former empire of Darius, it gave rise to a number of Greek states which became the focus of radiation of Greek culture throughout the East.
 The most important were Egypt under the rule of the Ptolemies, with capital at Alexandria, and the Near East under the Seleucids with capital at Babylon, which was succeeded a few years later by Seleucia a few miles distant from later Baghdad.
 In 306 B.C., Candragupta ind Seleucus faced each other, but the Greek army was rolled back to the borders of modern Iran, and almost the whole of modern Afghanistan except Bactria (modern Balkh) constituting the four satrapies of the old Persian empire were ceded to India.
 They continued to be politically and culturally parts of India till the tenth century A.D.